 BAT Industries plc v Sequana SA: Acting for Sequana in the Court of Appeal and in related proceedings in the Chancery Division.
 The appeal raises novel questions of company and insolvency law including the scope of section 423 of the Insolvency Act and the fiduciary duties of directors in relation to the payment of dividends.

-Société Générale v Goldas: Acting for Société Générale in the Court of Appeal in a claim worth around $480 million.
+Société Générale v Goldas EWCA Civ 1093: Acted for Société Générale in the Court of Appeal in a claim worth around $480 million.
 The issues before the Court of Appeal include the interpretation of CPR 6.15 and 6.16 and the law governing the enforcement of a cross-undertaking in damages.

 London One Essex Court